adr-sk/atom_one/README.md

 PHOTON1.

-Pretty much all the proposals in the ATOM2 paper can be implemented on top of ATOM1 (see github link above for draft) on the PHOTON token on separate zones implemented permissionlessly.
+Pretty much all the proposals in the ATOM2 paper can be implemented on top of ATOM1 (see GitHub link above for draft) on the PHOTON token on separate zones implemented permissionlessly.
 The Allocator service zone could be implemented by anyone and secured by ICS, and use PHOTONs as the counterparty token in AMMs.
-The Scheduler likewise can be implemented permissionlessly and use PHOTONs as payment token.
+The Scheduler likewise can be implemented permissionlessly and use PHOTONs as the payment token.
 Zones can choose to use whatever scheduling or allocation system they want.
 ATOM1 allows governance to approve of inflation of PHOTONs for any particular purpose such as this.